Yord/shargs/README.md

 Its extensibility and inversion of control is what sets Shargs apart from other command-line parsers.

+### Command-Line Options DSL

+The most important concept in a command-line parser are command-line options.
+They form the basis for parsers as well as for generating usage documentation.
+Shargs gives you a simple DSL for defining command-line options:

 ```js
 const opts = [